ochoana/ochoana/README.md

 # About Me 🔭

 Hello!
-I'm a **QA Engineer** based in **México**.
+I'm a **QA Engineer** based in **México** 🇲🇽.
 With a passion for ensuring the highest quality in software products, I've worked in both manual and automated testing to make sure that everything runs smoothly and efficiently.

 ## What I Do 🌱